Kevinw2013/Lann_documents/docs/README.md

 LANN is a platform that labels data for NLP.
 LANN has:

-An Annotation interface for Named entities and Relations

 * An Annotation interface for Named entities and Relations
 * Automated Workforce Management